miniBill/minibill.github.io/_posts/2019-11-23-advanced-elm-modular-arithmetic.md

 ### Digits ###

-We will need at the very least a different type for every single digit, because every possible `modBy` with a single digit number will need a different type (unless we create an API that uses Peano-style numbers, but it would be unwieldy and horrible).
+We will need at the very least a different type for every single digit, because every possible `modBy` with a single digit number will need a different type (unless we create an API that uses Peano-style numbers, but it would be unwieldy and even more horrible than what we're already concocting).

 Let's try and write some (hypotetical) code.